hyperspy/hyperspy/doc/dev_guide.rst

 with any other command it will generate post-checkout hook, which will be provided with potential cythonization and compilation product list (.c/.cpp/.so/.pyd).
 With next ``git checkout`` the hook will remove them, then run ``python setup.py build_ext --inplace`` to cythonize and compile the code if available.
-If older version of hyperspy is checked out <= 8.4.x this will do nothing.
+If older version of hyperspy is checked out <= 8.4.x this should have no side effects.